Out Among the Stars: Critical reception

 Stephen Thomas Erlewine of AllMusic wrote that Billy Sherrill "winds up simply sweetening Johnny without changing his core sound".
 He added that the album "is generally chipper and bright" and "one of Cash's stronger '80s albums".

-Rob Tannembaum's review in Rolling Stone mentions Cash's fading star power in the early 1980s amidst the "Urban Cowboy fad".
-Tannembaum continued: "You might expect Out Among the Stars – a set of unreleased songs he cut with Sherrill in 1981 and 1984 – to be a contract-fulfilling sleepwalk.
+Rob Tannenbaum's review in Rolling Stone mentions Cash's fading star power in the early 1980s amidst the "Urban Cowboy fad".
+Tannenbaum continued: "You might expect Out Among the Stars – a set of unreleased songs he cut with Sherrill in 1981 and 1984 – to be a contract-fulfilling sleepwalk.
 (Cash put out several mostly mediocre LPs in those years, but left this material unfinished; it was discovered after his death.)
 Instead, it proves that even at his most uninterested, Cash couldn't help but make a record with weight, moral complexity, and grim humor."

 Commercial performance

 Released on March 25, 2014, Out Among the Stars debuted at #3 on the Billboard 200 and #1 on the Billboard Top Country Albums charts, selling 54,000 copies its first week.
 As of June 29, 2014, the album has sold 149,000 copies in the United States.

 In the UK, the album debuted at #4 in the album chart.
 The album has sold 63,700 copies in the UK as of July 2014.